RHEcosystemAppEng/amq-cob/manualconfig/security/readme.md

 ```

 ## Broker : Two way TLS/SSL
+* Note: The two way broker tls/ssl is not fully working as expected but this is the closest possible solution
-* Ensure the steps above to establishing one way TLS has been completed
+* Ensure the steps above for establishing one way TLS has been completed
 * Implementation of two way TLS makes use of cert usage by Broker and Router along with SASL PLAIN mechanism

 * Generate router Certificates.
 Please replace ip and dns parameters accordingly